hhu-bsinfo/dxapps/dxa-dxddl/README.md

 In this example the chained lists are realized using DXDdl including direct memory access.

 ## Compiling
+First you need to generate the api.jar file using the DXDdl compiler.

+to be written

 The application requires the development version of DXRAM.
-To compile athe application, simply run the *build.sh* script in the application directory:
+To compile the application, simply run the *build.sh* script in the application directory:
 ```
 ./build.sh